-1An earlier version of this paper was circulated with the title Optimal Financial Literacy and Saving for Retirement (Lusardi, Michaud, and Mitchell, 2011).
+1An earlier version of this paper was circulated as an NBER working paper (Lusardi, Michaud, and Mitchell 2013).

-2Wealth levels vary considerably across both workers and retirees; see Moore and Mitchell (2000) and Venti and Wise (2001).
+$^{^{2}}$ Wealth levels vary considerably across both workers and retirees; see Moore and Mitchell (2000) and Venti and Wise (2001).

 We build and calibrate a stochastic life cycle model featuring uncertainty in income, capital market returns, and medical expenditures; we also incorporate an endogenous knowledge accumulation process and a sophisticated saving technology.
-In the model, financial knowledge permits consumers to use sophisticated financial products which can help them raise the return earned on financial assets.
+In the model, financial knowledge permits consumers to use sophisticated financial products which can help them raise the return earned on saving.
 Individuals who wish to transfer resources over time by saving will benefit most from financial knowledge.
 Moreover, because of how the U.S. social insurance system works (along with many other such systems around the world), better-educated individuals have the most to gain from investing in financial knowledge.
-As a result, making financial knowledge accumulation endogeneous allows for an amplification of differences in accumulated retirement wealth over the life cycle.
+As a result, making financial knowledge accumulation endogenous allows for an amplification of differences in accumulated retirement wealth over the life cycle.